Summary

 2.1.
 Water consumer preferences

 2.3.
-The French are more and more sensitive to innovations and ecology
+French people increasingly sensitive to innovation and ecology

-As a replacement for soda, the French are turning to flavored waters to quench their thirst.
-As a result, this market is experiencing strong growth and has seen sales increase by **% in volume and **.*% in value, in rolling annual growth as of May **, ****.
-Carbonated waters are the fastest growing in volume, ...
+Replacing sodas, the French are turning to flavored waters to quench their thirst.
+This market is therefore experiencing strong growth, with sales up **% in volume and **.*% in value, in rolling annual growth to May **, ****.
+Sparkling waters are the fastest-growing in volume terms, but account for a smaller proportion than flat flavored ...

 3 Market structure